tatianamargulies/Margulies-portfolio/final_project_2_TatianaMargulies.md

 # Plan To Implement New Insights

+After talking to some people and getting their feedback, I analyzed their answers and my research goals to see how well each goal was achieved.

+- Understanding: It seems like everyone understood who was my target audience and the message to convey.
+Some people gave a wider answer for the audience but overall all of them were going in the same direction.
+It was not confusing.

+- Previous Knowledge: Only a person in the psycology field knew about the relationship between social factors and life expectancy.
+It was a new finding for everyone.

+- Consistency: In the negative external factors part, the labels were not included.
+This was a mistake when I copied the image and croped it.
+The title of the presentation should be analysis of developing but also developed countries to be more consistent with the story.
+Also, some terminologies were not explained.

+- Design: Overall good.
+Some images were not in high resolution

+- Emotions: A bit more emphasis in the internal factors will help to achieve more emotions.
+It is short compared to the rest of the presentation.

+- Motivation: It worked well for everyone but I can include some ways to contribute as well.

+- Area of Improvements: Summarizing all the comments that I received, this is the conclusion:

+**Worked well**:

+- Understanding of audience and key message
+- Design and transitions
+- Research about the topic
+- Supporting visualizations
+- Inspiration feeling

+**Worked bad**:

+- Internal factors part too short
+- Terminologies not explained
+- Low resolution in some images
+- Some labels missing for diseases in negative external factors
+- Title add developed countries too

+**What I would change**:

+- Mention ways to contribute implementing social factors
+- Extending internal factors part
+- Rephrase some paragraphs

-After talking to some people and getting their feedback, I analyzed the answers and I thought of implementing these changes in the final version of the project so that my story results more effective.
+I will consider what worked well, bad and what I would change to implement these changes in the final version of the project so that my story results more effective.

--
--
--
--